 His roles in Düsseldorf/Duisburg have included Tamino/ Die Zauberflöte für Kinder, Oronte/ Alcina, Sir Bruno Roberton/ I Puritani, Ein Offizier/ Ariadne auf Naxos, Un notaro/ Don Pasquale, Il Conte di Lerma/ Don Carlos and Chaplitsky/ The Queen of Spades, 4.Jude/ Salome, Tybalt in Blacher’s Romeo und Julia and Prinz/ Schneekönigin, a role which he also sang at Oper Bonn.
 His new roles this season are Nemorino/ L’elisir d’amore, Beppe/ I Pagliacci, Orpheus/ Orpheus in der Unterwelt, Seemann/ Tristan und Isolde and tenor solo in Bach’s Weihnachtsoratorium.

-Andrés Sulbarán was from 2016 until 2018 a member of “Centre de Perfeccionament Plácido Domingo” at the Palau de las Arts Reina Sofia in Valencia.
+Andrés Sulbarán was a member of “Centre de Perfeccionament Plácido Domingo” at the Palau de las Arts Reina Sofia in Valencia in 2016-2018.
 He worked with conductors Roberto Abbado, Fabio Biondo, Plácido Domingo and stage directors David Livermore and Emilio Sagi performing Peter Quint/ The Turn of The Screw, Vitellozo/ Lucreczia Borgia, Tebaldo/ I Vespri Siciliani, Bastien/ Bastien und Bastienne, Aret/ Philemon e Baucis and Cecco/ Il Mondo della Luna.